Monday, February 5, 2024

 There are now coding aids that will suggest corrections to compiler errors and offer to add pieces of code based on context.
 In my experience, these are a mixed bag.
 They work great in some contexts, but they are also good at suggesting plausible-but-wrong code, sometimes so plausible that you don't realize it's wrong until after you've tried it in a larger context, at which point you get to go back and undo it.

 There's always been a tension between the literal way that computers operate and the much less literal way human brains think.
-For a computer, each instruction means exactly the same thing each time it executes and each bit pattern in memory stays exactly the same until it's explicitly changed (rare random failures due to cosmic rays and such can and do happen, but that doesn't really affect the argument here).
+For a computer, each instruction means exactly the same thing each time it executes and each bit pattern in memory stays exactly the same until it's explicitly changed (rare random failures due to cosmic rays and such can and do happen, but that doesn't really change the argument here).
 This carries over into the way things like computer languages are defined.
 A while loop always executes the code in its body as long as its condition is true, ls always means "list files" and so forth.

 Human brains deal in similarities and approximations.
 The current generation of ML represents a major advance in enabling computers to deal in similarities and approximations as well.
 We're currently in the early stages of figuring out what that's good for.
 One early result, I think, is that sometimes it's best just to talk to a computer like a computer.